 Insurance may or may not be available to cover your liability to pay these amounts.

 If you are at fault and liable to pay money to another party, an insurance policy may pay this liability for you.

-All registered vehicles in Queensland have compulsory third party insurance which covers the owner / driver of a vehicle for personal injury claims of other parties.
+All registered vehicles in Queensland have CTP insurance (compulsory third party) which covers the owner / driver of a vehicle for personal injury claims of other parties.
 Property damage insurance is optional.
 Third party or full comprehensive property insurance will cover damage to other people’s vehicles.
 As the policyholder, you may still have to pay an excess on the policy before they will pay out your full liability.

 Once you notify your insurer of the accident, they will usually attend to determining and paying your liability for you, subject to payment of your excess.
 If you do not wish to claim on your insurance policy, you can choose to pay any damages out of your own pocket.

 If you are worried about how to assert your rights after suffering a multi-car accident, contact Queensland's only real 'no win no fee lawyers.'
 Smith's Lawyers are experts in personal injury compensation claims, with offices based in Brisbane, Gold Coast, and Sunshine Coast.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.